QilinCloud/API-Product/README.md

 ## How to provide feedback

 Generally, bugs and feature requests for the API or docs should be [Github issue](https://github.com/QilinCloud/API-Product/issues/new).
-Everything else should be discussed here [API-Product Discussion](https://github.com/QilinCloud/API-Product/discussions).
+Everything else should be discussed here: [Discussions](https://github.com/orgs/QilinCloud/discussions).

 :warning:  **For vulnerabilities please check out the [security](https://github.com/QilinCloud/API-Product/security) area.**